rhyuen/robert-writes/content/consumption/bombermafia.md

 date: '2021-06-17'
 tags: 'nonfiction,book'
 ---
-# Details about me reading it and other things about the book.
+## Details about me reading it and other things about the book

 I finished the book on June 9/21.
 I borrowed it from the VPL.
 The book is by Malcolm Gladwell.
 It's not his usual pop psychology book.
 It's fairly short at 185 pages according to Google.

-# Contents (Plot and Spoilers/Details)
+## Contents (Plot and Spoilers/Details)

 > The below is based on my memory after finishing reading it and written some time between June 9, 21 and the post date.
 Misremembering/incorrectness is my mistake.